abhixhek411/Swasthya_NITRR/README.md

-# 🏥 Swasthya NITRR
+# 🏥 MedPortal NITRR

-Swasthya NITRR is a full-stack MERN (MongoDB, Express, React, Node.js) web application designed for NIT Raipur's dispensary to manage medicine records, events, student health data, and dispensary-related information.
+MedPortal NITRR is a full-stack MERN (MongoDB, Express, React, Node.js) web application designed for NIT Raipur's dispensary to manage medicine records, events, student health data, and dispensary-related information.
 It features a clean, responsive UI with secure, role-based access for students, staff, and admins.

 ---